Takeuchi-Schneider equivalence and calculi for homogeneous spaces of Hopf algebroids

 is an exact functor, and by faithful flatness of $\cG_\ract$, the exactness of the functor $\overline\cG_\ract \otimes_R -$ follows.
 Finally, by Corollary \ref{cor:overlineG}, we conclude that $\overline\cG_\ract \cong \cH_\ract$ is right flat over $R$, as claimed.

-\begin{lemma} Let $B\subseteq \cG $ be a Hopf-Galois extension, let $\cG $ be flat as a left $B$-module, and let moreover $\cG_\ract$ be faithfully flat as an $R$-module. \reversemarginpar Then one has a chain of ($R$-bimodule) isomorphisms given by
+\begin{lemma} Let $B\subseteq \cG $ be a Hopf-Galois extension, let $\cG $ be flat as a left $B$-module, and let moreover $\cG_\ract$ be faithfully flat as a right $R$-module and $\due \cG \lact {}$ flat as a left $R$-module. \reversemarginpar Then one has a chain of ($R$-bimodule) isomorphisms given by

 for any $N \in{}^\cH _B\mathcal{M}$, which amounts to an isomorphism